Dena Ann Adams

 The sense of abstraction and mystery in this work should point clearly to the fact that you are looking not at a place, not at a document of reality at all, but at historically layered and subjective fantasies of place and space.
 This is the nature of image-making in relation to the land, whatever the aesthetic strategy.

-I hope to kindle questions and thoughts about land-based mythologies, the perniciousness of the “unoccupied empty space” and the pleasures and problems alike in looking at and moving through the land.
+I hope to kindle questions and thoughts about land-based mythologies, the perniciousness of the myth of “unoccupied empty space” and the pleasures and problems alike in looking at and moving through the land.